 Traffic Center North Rhine-Westphalia (TC NRW)

-All collected traffic data is used in parallel to generate traffic messages for detected message-worthy situations, which are broadcasted via radio and the RDS/TMC channel.
+All collected traffic data is used in parallel to generate traffic reports for identified message-worthy situations, which are broadcasted via radio and the RDS/TMC channel.

-A graphical user interface allows access to all systems and all data to ensure the operation of the traffic control center.
+A web-based graphical user interface allows access to all systems and all data to ensure the operation of the traffic control center.
 It is possible to gain access to all data and traffic-related infrastructures from all locations in the computer network of traffic centers and sub-centers.
-Organizational and legal restrictions and assignments are guaranteed by a user concept.

 There are eight parallel workstations in the traffic center.
 All accruing data is stored platform-independently for long-term access.
 To support operational tasks, the recorded and long-term stored data can be evaluated according to traffic-related criteria.
 Past measures can be traced at any time through the evaluations and logs.
 This enables the continuous optimization of traffic management.